For urgent consular assistance call

 Children with an Algerian father acquire Algerian citizenship at birth.

-Algerian minors younger than 19 years need the written consent of their father to leave Algerian territory.
-This includes including dual national children.
+Algerian minors younger than 19 need their father's written consent to leave Algerian territory.
+This includes dual-national children.

 Local religious laws decide child custody.

 If you're involved in custody or other family disputes, consult a lawyer before you leave Australia.
 Get advice on the impact of religious law on your family situation.
-Check about leaving Algeria and what you need to do.
+Research leaving Algeria and what you need to do.

 More information: